Courses and Credit: Frequently Asked Questions

-Within a few weeks after grades have been submitted by the Office of Study Abroad to the Registrar, they will appear on your Advising Report and DPR.
+Within a few weeks after grades have been submitted by Study Abroad & Global Engagement to the Registrar, they will appear on your Advising Report and DPR.
 You can obtain a copy of your Advising Report and DPR through the MyKU portal.

 Will my study abroad credits impact my GPA?

 You may not eliminate classes or grades from your foreign transcript.
 All credits and grades will be posted on the KU transcript.
 Once grades are posted on the KU transcript, changes will not be made.